w3c/wai-curricula/content/designer/navigation.md

 {% include excol.html type="end" %}

-{%- endcomment -%}

 ## Topics to Teach

 Topics to achieve the learning outcomes:

+{% include excol.html type="start" %}

-### Topic: Menu Behavior
+### Topic: Menu Behaviors and Patterns

+{% include excol.html type="middle" %}

+Explain menu conventions that relate to accessibility, such as clear and consistent styling to convey menu states, and different patterns for mouse, keyboard, and touch interactions.

 #### Learning Outcomes for Topic

 Students should be able to:

-* identify and describe uses of different types of menus, for example to navigate across web pages and across application
+* identify and describe uses of different types of menus, for example to navigate across web pages, to select categories from a crowded web page, and to navigate across applications
-* provide distinguishable styles for menus that allow to distinguish them from otehr components, and consistent styling for menus across a set of web pages
+* provide visual cues for menus that allow to distinguish them from other components, and consistent styling for menu identification across a set of web pages
 * define mouse, keyboard, and touch interactions within menus
 * design user interfaces that communicate the state of menu items using distinguishable and consistent styles
 * identify related requirements for developers to implement semantics for different menu states and properties, such as open, closed, expanded, or collapsed